 NOTE — The tea side/inside portion of the lid is also known as the plug and the outer, top portion is known as the closure.

 7.1.3.1 The strip loop to enable opening/closing and side strips to enable locking is made of grade 304 as per IS 5522, with a minimum thickness of 0.7 and a minimum width of 15 mm.
 If spot welding is done ether should be at least two spots.
-The spot-welding process should be under control/qualified.
+The spot welding process should be under control/qualified.

 7.1.4 In case a thermally insulating material is used between the containers, it should be polyurethane foam or any other similar thermal insulation material